The Maximum Sentence for Domestic Violence Depends on Several Factors

 How to Get a Good Sentence for Domestic Violence

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has an outstanding record of achieving favorable results for clients charged with domestic violence in Oakland, Wayne, and Macomb Counties and throughout Michigan.
 When you need someone to stand up and fight you, no matter the challenge, we will have your back, and we will not let you down.
 The punishment for domestic violence includes direct and indirect consequences.
-If you call us, we will answer all of your questions, address each of your concerns, and find a way to help you.
+If you call us for a free consultation, we will answer all of your questions, address each of your concerns, and find a way to help you.